petermartens98/OpenAI-LangChain-Pandas-DF-Agent-Query-Streamlit-App/README.md

 # OpenAI LangChain Pandas DF Agent Query Streamlit App

-### App V2 Improvemnts
-Added conversational memory and the abiliy for a continuous chat istead of a single Q&A

 ### Description
 Python Streamlit web application designed to provide a user-friendly interface for querying and communicated with data from a CSV file using the OpenAI language model.